Orphanet/API_Orphadata/README.md

 ### Step 3: Inject JSON orphadata to elasticsearch

 Now that we have JSON files, we can inject them into an elasticsearch instance.
-First you have to set up the environment variable `DATA_ENV` to chose your elasticsearch instance:
-- `export DATA_ENV=local` for your local elasticsearch instance
-- `export DATA_ENV=remote` for the remote elasticsearch instance (requires [`.varenv`](#env-variables) to be set up too)

 If you are using your local elasticsearch instance make sure that it is running and accessible at `localhost:9200`:
 ```